-The temporary suspension of the construction and commissioning of nuclear power plants is called a nuclear moratorium.
+Nuclear moratorium is called the temporary suspension of the construction and start-up of nuclear power plants.

-In 1983 in Spain a National Energy Plan was drafted in which a nuclear moratorium would be decreed in the country.
-The nuclear moratorium meant the blockade of 5 nuclear power plants projects of the 7 that had been approved.
-Technically it was a brake on the dynamics of the development of nuclear energy in the country.
+In 1983 in Spain a National Energy Plan was drawn up in which a nuclear moratorium was decreed in the country.
+The nuclear moratorium meant the blocking of 5 nuclear power plant projects of the 7 that had been approved.
+Technically, it meant a brake on the dynamics of the development of nuclear energy in the country.